-Have you ever wondered how some CEOs, executives and other leaders always seem to know what the next big trend will be?
+Have you ever wondered how some CEOs, executives, and other leaders always seem to know what the next big industry trends will be?
 It’s not just luck!
 It takes time and dedication to stay ahead of the curve, especially in business.
 But, don’t worry, follow these tips and you’ll be well on your way to becoming an industry leader:

 Don’t subscribe to trade journals just to collect an impressive stack of magazines on your coffee table.
 Subscribe to these treasure troves of information and actually take the time to read them.
 Trade journals will give you a sneak peek at what your competitors are up to and what trends are expected to take your industry by storm.
 Most industries are rapidly changing, so you have to be consistent and read every issue of the trade journal to be completely aware of what’s going on around you.

 Don’t you wish there was a way to eavesdrop on your customers’ private conversations about your industry?
 Luckily, businesses can scour through discussion boards, forums, and public social media messages to see what customers are talking about.
 Typically, customers will go online to complain or talk about how they wish a product or service was different in some way.
 Take note of what they’re talking about, and if you notice any patterns, present the idea to your business partners.
 It usually takes the market a long time to respond to what customers want, but if you take the time to listen to them, you can adapt much faster.

 Are you a product-based business?
 Wholesale distributors are much closer to the end user than you are, so tapping into their knowledge could give you some insight on what’s around the corner in your industry.
 Wholesale distributors frequently visit retailers and engage with the staff and store owners.
 In these conversations, distributors get valuable knowledge about what’s selling and what’s not, what competitors are up to and what customers have been asking about.
 Distributors are some of the first people to find out about the latest trends, so don’t miss out on the opportunity to talk with them.